 The Dipole-Dipole array was far superior in terms of resolution and depth penetration.

-The Wenner had little-to-no ability to resolve the known fracture and basically was useless resolving lateral changes at depth.
+The Wenner had little-to-no ability to resolve the known fracture and was basically useless resolving lateral changes at depth.

-The Schlumberger, while it didn’t quite have the resolving power of the Dipole-Dipole array, did show some indication of the known fracture.
+The Schlumberger—while it didn't quite have the resolving power of the Dipole-Dipole array—did show some indication of the known fracture.
 It had a stronger signal to noise ratio than that of the Dipole-Dipole array.

 CFE purchased two instruments, which they began to use routinely to find fractures, which could then be easily grouted as part of the ongoing maintenance process of the dam.
-The water in the dam is now reported to be raising.

 Benefits & Similar Applications